henry-hks/AI-for-Cone-Detection/README.md

 # AI for Cone Detection by Autonomous Car
-### *by Ho Kai Siu*
+### *by Ho Kai Siu, Henry*

 ## Background
 <p align="justify">
-This project is part of the research on Autonomous Guiding System for Formula Student Autonomous (the FSA), which is a driverless racing competition for university student.
-The other four parts of the research are: the ROS simulation, Real-time monitoring system, PCBs designs and STM32 control and the AI for Map Generation, which are the honours projects of other four students.
+This project is part of the research on Autonomous Guiding System for Formula Student Autonomous (the <b>FSA</b>), which is a driverless racing competition for university student.
+The research team consists of five students.
+The other four parts of the research are: <i>the ROS simulation, Real-time monitoring system, PCBs designs and STM32 control and the AI for Map Generation</i>, which are the honours projects of other four students.
 It is hoped our team could combine these five projects into a big system for the autonomous racing car.
 </p>

 <p align="center">